 - Valuable co-products such as green electricity

-CE&P's sugarcane ethanol production has location advantages, will have lower feedstock costs, premium ethanol prices and higher co-product value and will use much less water than conventional corn-based ethanol plants, whether in the Midwest or California.
-CE&P will meet California sustainability criteria as well as those being formulated worldwide: CE&P will be producing two forms of renewable energy that will help California address environmental issues and bolster California's economy, while not depleting natural resources.
+CE+P's sugarcane ethanol production has location advantages, will have lower feedstock costs, premium ethanol prices and higher co-product value and will use much less water than conventional corn-based ethanol plants, whether in the Midwest or California.
+CE+P will meet California sustainability criteria as well as those being formulated worldwide: CE+P will produce renewable energy that will help California address environmental issues and bolster California's economy, while not depleting natural resources.

 For California and the United States, now is the right time for the right renewable energy resource, sugarcane.